curegit/precure-stylegan-ada/README.md

 This script makes an animation of the analogy using a trained generator.
 Use the `-h` option for more details.

-example to create an animation interpolating 10 face samples using the FFHQ model:
+For example, to create an animation that interpolates 10 face samples using the FFHQ model, use:

 ```sh
 python3 animate.py models/ffhq.hdf5 -n 10 -L -o analogy